AFacundoOrtiz/AFacundoOrtiz/README.md

 # 🚀 About Me

 Hi!
-I'm Facundo, a Computer Engineering student and a passionate Backend Developer from Argentina.
+I'm Facundo, a Computer Engineering student and a passionate Fullstack Developer from Argentina.

 I'm driven by the challenge of building the robust architecture and clean business logic that power digital products.
 My journey into technology is fueled by a passion for solving complex problems through clean, efficient, and secure code.